Skip to content

 time_format: str,

-"""Extract and validate sequential records with enforced time interval constraints.
+"""Extract and validate sequential records with time-interval constraints.

 Args: